MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 --

 Page 52 in textbook
-4. consider a multilevle computer in which all the levels are different.
+4. consider a multilevel computer in which all the levels are different.
 Each level has instructions that are m times as powerful as those  for the level below it; that is, one level r k seconds to run, how long would equivalent programs take at levels 2,3 and 4 assuming n level r instructions are required to interpret a single r + 1 instruction?

 Clearly define the variables: r, k, m, n